-- Approved the 2021 CVI Plan, which applies to all full-time employees of CVR Energy and its subsidiaries (other than employees of CVR Partners and its subsidiaries) and contains terms generally consistent with the 2020 CVI Plan as described below; and - Elected to keep target payouts (as a percentage of base salary) under the 2021 CVI Plan the same as the prior year for existing executive officers, or 150% for Mr. Lamp, 135% for Mr. Pytosh, and 120% for Mses.
-Buhrig and Jackson and Mr. Landreth.3
+- Approved the 2022 CVI Plan, which applies to all full-time employees of CVR Energy and its subsidiaries (other than employees of CVR Partners and its subsidiaries) and contains terms generally consistent with the 2021 CVI Plan; and - Elected to keep target payouts (as a percentage of base salary) under the 2022 CVI Plan the same as the prior year for existing named executive officers, or 150% for Mr. Lamp, 135% for Mr. Pytosh, and 120% for Messrs.
+Neumann and Wright and Ms. Buhrig.

-As with the 2020 CVI Plan, payout under the 2021 CVI Plan was dependent first on achievement of an Adjusted EBITDA Threshold4 and then on achievement under the performance measures as specified below, which were substantially similar to the 2020 CVI Plan except for the adjustment of the definition of Adjusted EBITDA to mean Adjusted EBITDA under the CVR Refining, LP Performance-Based Bonus Plan ("2021 CVRR Plan") and the 2021 UAN Plan, weighted on an absolute basis.
+As with the 2021 CVI Plan, payout under the 2022 CVI Plan was dependent first on achievement of an Adjusted EBITDA Threshold1 and then on achievement under the performance measures as specified below, which were substantially similar to the performance measures in the 2021 CVI Plan.